-NXT works directly with local Lacrosse Officials Associations to ensure that all staffed officials are certified and have the opportunity to review our modified US Lacrosse Rules
+NXT works directly with local Lacrosse Officials Associations to ensure that all staffed officials are certified and have the opportunity to review our modified USBOXLA Rules

-Youth / High School Indoor Events- will play using US Lacrosse Indoor Rules with the following modifications and / or points of emphasis.
+Youth / High School Indoor Events- will play using USBOXLA/US Lacrosse Indoor Rules with the following modifications and / or points of emphasis.
 The East Coast Box Championships is a USBOXLA event.

 No Fighting- Players who engage in fights must be removed from the game and will be suspended for the next game.
 The Tournament Director has the discretion to remove a player from the tournament.
 Always protect the athlete.

 Play the Ball- When players are pursuing a loose ball, stick checking an opponent’s stick and some body contact is allowed.
 If the body contact is more than equal pressure and a direct attempt to drive the opponent off the ball while making no attempt to play the ball, possession shall be awarded to the non-offending team for interference.
 Always protect the athlete.

 Penalties- Man up / Man down.
 Players must remain in the penalty box while serving a penalty.
 Minor penalties are 1 minute; Major penalties are 3 minutes – locked in.
 Match penalties are 3 minutes – locked in and ejection from the game.
 All penalties are running time except for below:

 Time-outs- One (30) second time-out per game.
 The game clock will not stop during a time-out until the game reaches the 1:00 mark in the third period.
 Shot clock does not reset during a time-out.
 Any team “stalling” during a time-out may be penalized or lose possession of the ball.